 Late to class: If you are late to class then it is your responsibility to discretely drop the HW on the HW desk (near front of class) as soon as you enter the class (so that you get no advantage as HW problems may sometimes be discussed in class).
-"Discretely" means that you should not walk between a speaker and an audience as this is considered inappropriate or even rude.

-vi) Penalties for not turning HW on time
+vii) Penalties for not turning HW on time

 Any HW submitted after class announcements, but before end of lecture is worth a maximum of 50 % credit.
-Therefore If you think there is a possibility that you will be late, then scan your HW and send it by email (before class starts) to insure that it is counted as ontime.
+Therefore If you think there is a possibility that you will be late, then scan your HW and send it by email (before class starts) if you want a chance to receive 100% credit.

-If you do not bring your HW and you tell me in class then you can receive 50 % credit if you email it to me by 9:00 pm.
+If you forget to bring your HW and you tell me in class then you can receive 50 % credit if you email it to me by 9:00 pm.
 You must then bring in the hard copy the following day with word "LATE" on top.

-If you are absent when HW is due (for example: you are sick but have no doctor's note), or otherwise must be late, then you can scan the HW (before start of lecture) by email or submit your HW to me by U.S. mail postmarked before the due time (in order to receive full credit) US mail: Ronald Francis, Deanza College, 21250 Stevens Creek Blvd. • Cupertino, CA 95014 vii) Grading of HW
+If you are absent when HW is due (for example: you are sick but have no doctor's note), or must be late, then you can scan the HW (before start of lecture) by email or submit your HW to me by U.S. mail postmarked before the due time (in order to receive full credit) US mail: Ronald Francis, Deanza College, 21250 Stevens Creek Blvd. • Cupertino, CA 95014 viii) Grading of HW